DarrenCoppinger/milestone-project-4/README.md

 ### Aims
 #### User Aims
 The user aims for this website are to:
-- provide a booking system for customers to request a type of seat in the bar for a particular date and time
+- provide a booking system for customers to request a type of seat in the bar for a particular date and time.
-- provide a drinks/products page to act as a complete menu of what is available to the customer (this removes the requirement of a physical menu)
+- provide a drinks/products page to act as a complete menu of what is available to the customer (this removes the requirement of a physical menu).
 - provide a completely contactless way for customers to construct and place an order from the bar for a particular table.
-- provide a contactless way for a customer to pay for an order they have constructed
+- provide a contactless way for a customer to pay for an order they have constructed.

 #### Business Aims
 The business aims for this website are to:
 - provide a database of booking requests from customers for staff to review.
 - reduce staff workload creating a booking system that sends automatic emails to the customers when the status of their application changes.
-- provide a contactless payment mechanism to remove the requirement of processing payments through a card machines or cash.
+- provide a contactless payment mechanism to remove the requirement of processing payments through a credit card machines or using cash.
 - provide a mechanism for customers to make enquires through the website.

 ### Design Objectives